profanity-im/blog/README.md

 # profanity development blog

-Everybod is welcome to write articles for the profanity blog.
+Everybody is welcome to write articles for the profanity blog.

 Download latest [hugo](https://github.com/gohugoio/hugo/releases) release.
 Extract it in `~`.